JanNYy/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 **Please complete the following task:**

 1. PetStore public API services should be available for auto-scaling.
-2. PetStore Web App should support deployment slots.
+2. *If using Azure App Services*: PetStore Web App should support deployment slots. *If using Azure Container Apps*:
+   PetStore Web App should support multi-revision deployments.
 3. Pet and Product Services should use Azure SQL as a database.
 4. Order Service should use Cosmos DB as a database.
 5. Order Items Reserver function should be able to create Reservation JSON files in Azure Blob Storage by communicating through Service Bus and handle errors by sending the email through Logic Apps.